 My stomach is knotting, my heart is pounding, pressure is fanning out across my chest.
 My mouth is dry, my words are sticky.
 Sometimes, my mind goes blank.

-This is what happens to me under extreme stress.
+These are just a few of the symptoms we experience when we’re under extreme stress.
 Oh, not the everyday stuff we all grow accustomed to.
-But terror that may result in a moment of panic.
-The sort of thing that occurs when receiving bad news on the telephone, or a child is temporarily missing.
+But rather, paralyzing fear in a moment of panic, the way the world implodes when receiving bad news on the telephone, the terror when a child is temporarily missing.

-Then there’s rage, which is another matter altogether.
-And its cousin, outrage – often lurking in the shadows for those who experience post-divorce life, or perhaps any lifestyle that is dramatically different from what they expected.
+And then there’s rage, which is another matter altogether.
+And its cousin, outrage — often lurking in the shadows when life feels as if it betrays us.

 To say that many of us live under extreme stress is no exaggeration.